Lumbar spinal stenosis and knee osteoarthritis. The link?

 They are both age-related degenerative diseases.
 (1) Some of us may

-escape them, but those who are not so lucky can rely on their Lynchburg chiropractor at Palmer Chiropractic Center to intervene
+avoid them, but those who are not so lucky can rely on their Lynchburg chiropractor at Palmer Chiropractic Center to intervene

 when asked and help with chiropractic spinal manipulation, nutrition, and understanding.